Xhosa Wars: Later stage of the conflict

-However, British Imperial General Peregrine Maitland rejected the treaty and sent an insulting letter back to the Xhosa paramount-chief, demanding greater acts of submission and servility.
+However, General Peregrine Maitland rejected the treaty and sent an insulting letter back to the Xhosa paramount-chief, demanding greater acts of submission and servility.
 Furious, Stockenström and his local commandos resigned and departed from the war, leaving the British and the Xhosa – both starving and afflicted by fever – to a long, drawn-out war of attrition.

 The effects of the drought were worsened through the use, by both sides, of scorched earth tactics.
 Gradually, as the armies weakened, the conflict subsided into waves of petty and bloody recriminations.
 At one point, violence flared up again after Ngqika tribesmen supposedly stole four goats from the neighbouring Kat River Settlement.
 When the rains came, floods turned the surrounding lands into a quagmire.
 The violence slowly wound down as both sides weakened, immobile and fever-ridden.

 The war continued until Sandile was captured during negotiations and sent to Grahamstown.
 Although Sandile was soon released, the other chiefs gradually stopped fighting, and by the end of 1847 the Xhosa had been completely subdued after 21 months of fighting.

 In the last month of the war (December 1847) Sir Harry Smith reached Cape Town as governor of the colony, and on the 23rd, at a meeting of the Xhosa chiefs, announced the annexation of the country between the Keiskamma and the Kei rivers to the British crown, thus reabsorbing the territory abandoned by order of Lord Glenelg.
 It was not, however, incorporated with the Cape Colony, but made a crown dependency under the name of British Kaffraria Colony, with King William's Town as capital.

 Eighth war (1850–1853)

 Background

 Large numbers of Xhosa were displaced across the Keiskamma by Governor Harry Smith, and these refugees supplemented the original inhabitants there, causing overpopulation and hardship.
 Those Xhosa who remained in the colony were moved to towns and encouraged to adopt European lifestyles.

-Harry Smith also attacked and annexed the independent Orange Free State, hanging the Boer resistance leaders, and in the process alienating the Burghers of the Cape Colony.
+Smith also attacked and annexed the Orange Free State, hanging Boer leaders who resisted him, and in the process alienating the Burghers of the Cape Colony.
 To cover the mounting expenses he then imposed exorbitant taxes on the local people of the frontier and cut the Cape's standing forces to less than five thousand men.

 In June 1850 there followed an unusually cold winter, together with an extreme drought.
 It was at this time that Smith ordered the displacement of large numbers of Xhosa squatters from the Kat River region.

 The war became known as "Mlanjeni's War", after the prophet Mlanjeni who arose among the homeless Xhosa, and who predicted that the Xhosa would be unaffected by the colonists' bullets.
 Large numbers of Xhosa began leaving the colony's towns and mobilizing in the tribal areas.